 70 iBT 79 iBT International English Language Testing System (IELTS) 6 6.5 Cambridge English Language Assessment B2 C1 EIKEN Test in Practical English Proficiency Pre-1 Pre-1 Elash 2 Test 137 150 International Test in English Proficiency (iTEP) 3.7 3.9 Michigan English Language Assessment Battery (MELAB) 73 76 Pearson Test of English Academic (PTE Academic) 50 53 SAT: (previous Sat) 500 on the SAT Critical Reading 500 on the SAT Critical Reading SAT: (redesigned SAT) 550 on the Evidence-Based Reading and Writing exam 550 on the Evidence-Based Reading and Writing exam ACT 20 on the ACT English exam 20 on the ACT English exam Cambridge Certificate of Education in one of the following exams: GCSE, IGCSE, CSEC, O-Levels, AS-Level, or A-Levels "C" or Better in English "C" or better in English International Baccalaureate (IB) "5" or better on the "English A" Higher Level (HL) Examination.
 "5" or better on the "English A" Higher Level (HL) Examination.

-By successfully completing an ESL pathway program at one of our four partnering institutions or at another accredited ESL pathway program* +−*Please note: All independent ESL pathway programs must be accredited by the Commission on English Language Accreditation (CEA) or by the American Council of Continuing Education and Training (ACCET).
+By successfully completing an ESL pathway program at one of our five partnering institutions or at another accredited ESL pathway program* +−*Please note: All independent ESL pathway programs must be accredited by the Commission on English Language Accreditation (CEA) or by the American Council of Continuing Education and Training (ACCET).
 This does not apply to ESL programs affiliated with regionally or nationally accredited institutions of higher education.

 - If you choose to enroll into an ESL pathway programs, you should apply to both the ESL school for "Direct Admission" and to AMDA for "Conditional Admission".
 Conditional Admission is also known as "Conditional Acceptance".
 Your initial I-20 for the F-1 visa will be issued by the ESL school.